jmrr/phd_thesis/Corrections/list_of_changes.md

 6. Clearly state in the Introduction why estimating a 1-dimensional position in the path is more desirable than estimating the 6-dimensional position (location and pose) as related methods do

+ - [x] I have addressed this as part of #5, adding a paragraph in Section 1 .5 reproduced here for convenience:

+    >Another assumption in this project was the use of one-dimensional
+    positional ground truth, instead of the customary 6D position (location and pose) that methods from the robotics (SLAM) community use.
+This simplification was intentional at this stage of the project, as the dataset comprises narrow spaces and contains restricted views (frontal, with low variability in the angle of acquisition).
+This has proven to be sufficient for the testing of appearance-based algorithms, especially when a comparison against a state-of-the-art SLAM is also provided.
+However it still represents a limitation of the system that hinders the evaluation of more SLAM methods with the RSM dataset.

 7. Several figures are inaccurate or contain insufficient information in the caption

     - Remove Fig. 1